“Kids are not 'the future', we are here now. We are not going to change the world 'someday' we are already doing it.”

 The girls include -

 Taylor (Jacksonville, Florida, age 14) Aspiring astronaut Taylor inspired Astro Adventure outfit set, and aims to be the first African American woman on Mars, and her passion for astronomy, along with her volunteerism and literacy efforts has seen Taylor; meet her idol physician and NASA astronaut, Dr Mae Jemison, attend the UN Women’s Summit in the White House and become one of the youngest children to ever attend Space Camp.
-Taylor recently raised $20,000 to send over 1000 underprivileged youth to see the Hidden Figures film, and inspired similar campaigns in 72 cities raising over $120,000.
+Taylor recently raised $20,000 to send over a 1000 underprivileged youths to see the Hidden Figures film, and inspired similar campaigns in 72 cities raising over $120,000.

 Abigail’s (B.C, Canada, age six) Stargazer Lottie doll ended up spending #264 days on the International Space Station last year as part of Tim Peake’s mission, with tweets from the space station of the doll from ESA astronaut, Tim Peake to tweets of support from her hero Chris Hadfield, Abigail has become an incredible role model.